10+ DIY Seedling Container Ideas

 Paper drinking cups make excellent plant pots

-Unwaxed paper cups are perfect containers for starting off seeds and plants.
-They’re made to contain liquids so are a bit tougher than toilet paper rolls or newspaper so plants can stay growing in them for longer.
-Make sure to poke a drainage hole in the bottom and your plants will have a snazzy recycled home to live in.
-You could even stop by a local coffee shop to see if they’d mind you reclaiming some leftover from customers — while you’re there ask if they have spent coffee grounds too since they’re great to use in the garden and in making compost.
+Unwaxed paper cups are perfect seedling containers.
+They’re made to contain liquids, so they are a bit tougher than toilet paper rolls or newspaper, so plants can stay growing in them for longer.
+Make sure to poke a drainage hole in the bottom, and your plants will have a snazzy recycled home to live in.
+You could even stop by a local coffee shop to see if they’d mind you reclaiming some leftover from customers.
+While you’re there, ask if they have spent coffee grounds, too, since they’re great to use in the garden and to make compost.

 12 Recycled Ideas for Seed Starting: Ideas for starting off your seeds in recycled materials and containers including toilet paper rolls, eggshells, and upcycled plastic cloches. #lovelygreens #gardening #vegetablegardening